 - Mmmmh what about products?
 In your market, who are your competitors?
 Think about it this way, what kind of products would they bring in and as a result reduce your profit margins?
 Work on product optimisation.
 What kind of value do your products bring to society?
 Be clear.

 If you are starting up, apply for grants and fellowships.
-Building a technology based firm is not easy.
+Building a technology-based firm is not easy.
 Look for applications where you can leverage on Money and infrastructure.
 Google, Amazon, IBM, Oracle have credits for startups for their platforms.
-The metrics vary such as, female founder, registered company outside of the US, infrastructure based etc. You can redeem infrastructure credits.
+The metrics vary such as female founder, a registered company outside of the US, infrastructure-based etc. You can redeem infrastructure credits.
 They come in handy.
 (There is one currently being run by Oracle for Startups, do contact Elly for more details for the African region)

 In the beginning, question is, to partner or not partner?
-As co-directors of an organisation, it’ imperative you establish a working relationship.
+As co-directors of an organisation, it’ imperative you establish a working relationship while creating personal boards.
 Create a vesting schedule with milestones, assign responsibilities for each founder/partner.
 Evaluate periodically and revise